Electrostatics/apbs-rest/README.md

 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 - [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)
 - [Helm](https://github.com/helm/helm/releases)
+   - These instructions are for Helm 3, which introduced significant changes to its command line interface
-   - These instructions are for versions &gt;2.15 and &lt;3.x
+   - Instructions for Helm versions &gt;2.15 and &lt;3.x can be found in an [earlier version of this document](https://github.com/Electrostatics/apbs-rest/blob/56bb2bf9412918139146f4c2887b75b289dc61a4/README.md).

 The commands ```kubectl``` and ```helm``` should how be available.
 Verify your Minikube and Helm installations on your preferred command line:
 ```